- Well-being Projects

 These questions have been designed for you to measure the impacts of your efforts in creating conditions for well-being in learning environments.
 They can be used as instructor specific questions on your Student Evaluation of Teaching and Courses (SETC), or within any other feedback and course evaluation tools you use.

-This online course on resilience and well-being can be shared with your students in your syllabus, on your lecture slides or through an announcement.
+This free, CCR-credited online Canvas course provides strategies on how students can build their personal resilience and improve their well-being.
+It can be shared with your students in your syllabus, on your lecture slides or through an announcement.
 You can also invite SFU Health Promotion to come and present this content to your class.

 Paola Ardiles supports civic engagement by having students work in collaboration with partner organizations like City Studio through service learning.